 After spending one Christmas with an overwhelmed 2-year-old, I vowed to limit the number of Christmas gifts that I give my kids.
 Isabelle literally ended up in tears because there were just too many things for her to deal with.
-Even though both she, now 16, and my five-year-old are past the “I’m losing it—this is too much!” reaction phase, I think that overwhelm is still something for kids and adults alike to avoid.
+Even though both she, now 17, and my -six-year-old are past the “I’m losing it—this is too much!” reaction phase, I think that overwhelm is still something for kids and adults alike to avoid.

 If your Christmas is a frenzy of unwrapping, it doesn’t allow for time to savor the gift, genuinely think about the spirit that it was given in, express gratitude, and enjoy or play with it.

-A simple formula for giving is:
+A simple formula for Christmas giving is:

 - Something they Want

 - Something to Wear

 A lot of families follow this formula or something similar, and some use it for the adults too.
 There are other solutions of course – see Tera Langland’s post about how her family shifted to just stockings – yet my kids have really embraced our formula.

 NQM Tip for kid’s ‘read gift‘, ‘need gift,’ and ‘wear gift‘: I LOVE (and I mean LOVE) the book “What Do You Do With An Idea?“ It is such a great thought-provoking book for kids (and for some adults too!).
 I gave the set of “What Do You Matters” books by Kobi Yamada to a friend this year and got raves.
 Reina’s also getting the North Face Mittens shown as her ‘need gift’ which might get eye rolls from some kids but since she’s super into playing outside in cold weather, she’ll actually love them.
 The Bear Cub pajamas for her ‘wear gift’ are so dang cute!
 They have matching adults versions too BTW.